zengjixiang/jina/docs/concepts/client/send-receive-data.md

 ### Return type

-{meth}`~jina.clients.mixin.PostMixin.post` returns the Documents as the server sends them back.
+{meth}`~jina-serve.clients.mixin.PostMixin.post` returns the Documents as the server sends them back.
 In order for the client to return the user's expected document type, the `return_type` argument is required.

 The `return_type` can be a parametrized `DocList` or a single `BaseDoc` type.
 If the return type parameter is a `BaseDoc` type,